-In addition, the capital and credit markets have been experiencing extreme volatility and disruption which, particularly during the latter part of 2008 through 2009, has led to uncertainty and liquidity issues for both borrowers and investors.
+In addition, the capital and credit markets have been experiencing extreme volatility and disruption has led to uncertainty and liquidity issues for both borrowers and investors.
 In the future, we may not be able to obtain capital market financing on favorable terms, or at all, which could have a material adverse effect on our business and results of operations.